BioComSoftware/TeramyydDuel/Docs/CHADBURN_SETUP_GUIDE.md

 **Speed & Power Mapping:**
 - Handle percentage drives two things simultaneously:
-   - Requested speed = percentage × `ShipCharacteristics.maxSpeedKnots`
+   - Requested speed = percentage × `ShipCharacteristics.MaxSpeedKnots`
    - Available thrust power = percentage × current engine power output
 - Full ahead (100%) orders full ship speed and allows all thrust power; half-ahead (50%) targets half the ship max speed and limits thrust to 50% of available power
-- Requires a `ShipCharacteristics` component on the same ship as the engine so the controller can read `maxSpeedKnots`
+- Requires a `ShipCharacteristics` component on the same ship as the engine so the controller can read `MaxSpeedKnots`

 **Visual Feedback:**
 - **Stop Color**: White (255, 255, 255)